A GAN-Based Framework for Generating STFT Spectrograms of Rare Acoustic Events in Structural Health Monitoring: Background

 \section{Background}

 Despite the significant potential of deep learning (DL) methods in SHM, several challenges limit their generalization and deployment in real-world scenarios.
 A major issue is data scarcity, as rare but critical events such as prestressing wire breakage are extremely difficult and costly to capture in sufficient quantity for robust training \cite{farhadi_automated_2024, chen_shifting_2024}.
 Furthermore, class imbalance, due to the dominance of normal structural states, can bias model performance and reduce sensitivity to damage \cite{gao_balanced_2021}.
 Real-world datasets are often affected by environmental noise, such as traffic or construction vibrations, which complicate anomaly detection and diminish signal clarity \cite{xie_global_2022, tran_data_2021, bull_probabilistic_2021}.
 Although modern SHM methods increasingly support real-time and cloud-based monitoring, their underlying models are typically trained offline and require large, labeled datasets.
 These conditions make supervised DL difficult to scale for critical but infrequent events.
-To overcome these limitations, generative data augmentation has appeared as a promising strategy to synthetically enrich underrepresented classes, such as wire breakage, improve data diversity, and support more robust real-time SHM deployment.
+To overcome these limitations, generative modeling has appeared as a promising strategy for synthesizing additional representations of underrepresented events, such as wire breakage.
+However, the practical value of such synthetic samples for SHM deployment requires downstream validation.